 Determining your financial goals is the first step in deciding on the investing strategy you want to participate in.
 While we all would love to be millionaires overnight, that’s simply not going to happen to the majority of us.

-Rather, you must be realistic with what your goals are so that you can actively invest in the right types of vehicles to get yourself there.
+Rather, you must be realistic with your goals so you can actively invest in the right types of vehicles to get yourself there.

 Decide On Your Level Of Risk